pip-services/pip-services-docs/content/en/python/components/test/default_test_factory.md

 ### Description

-The DefaultLoggerFactory class provides a factory to create logger based on their descriptors
+The DefaultLoggerFactory class provides a factory to create loggers based on their descriptors

 ### Constructors
 Create a new instance of the factory.